henrysky/astroNN_spectra_paper_figures/README.rst

 -   | `Inference_highSNR.ipynb`_
     | It describes the inference process and result on spectra within SNR 100-200, also includes an isochrone plot and jacobian analysis.
 -   | `Inference.ipynb`_
-    | It describes the inference process and result on individual visit spectra which their combined counterpart SNR > 200.
+    | It describes the inference process and result on individual visit spectra which their combined counterpart in training set.
 -   | `Open_Globular_Cluster_Benchmark.ipynb`_
     | It describes the inference on Open/Globular Cluster.
 -   | `Apogee_dr14_NN_Catalog.ipynb`_